ricksbrown/cowsay/README.md

 3. `mvn install`

 # Contributing
-Pull requests welcome (as long as they incorporate a "Moo" somewhere)!
+Pull requests welcome (as long as they incorporate a "moo" somewhere)!

 This project will no doubt be incorporated into many important applications and critical (e.g. life support) systems.